Falepili Mobility Pathway

 The Department of Home Affairs’ electronic registration system has been programmed with a simple algorithm to randomly select registrants from the Treaty stream ballot.

-The algorithm is an automated process and an assurance of transparency and integrity; in that it eliminates all manual intervention in the process and removes any perception of bias in the selection process.
+The algorithm is an automated process and an assurance of transparency and integrity; it eliminates all manual intervention in the process and removes any perception of bias in the selection process.

-What do I need to register for the ballot, as the primary applicant?
+What do I need to register for the Falepili Visa ballot, as the primary applicant?

 First – you'll need an ImmiAccount [LINK: https://immi.homeaffairs.gov.au/help-support/tools/immiaccount].